realadammatthew/humbleberger/src/copy/did-yeshua-really-ascend-into-heaven.md

 ---

-_"This is the declaration of the Lord to my Lord: “Sit at my right hand until I make your enemies your footstool."_
+_"This is the declaration of the Lord to my Lord: \"Sit at my right hand until I make your enemies your footstool.\""_ **(Psalm 110:1)**
-**(Psalm 110:1)**

 ---